Choice Based Education and Choice Based Credit System.

 - The allocation of electives can be moderated/regulated with a rank list that’s generated based on the criteria/workflow which the institution defines.

 - Courses will be allocated for students based on their position in the rank list.

-- The selection process of the electives can also be set to first-come-first-serve, where the students who applies the course early gets the course.
+- The selection process of the electives can also be set to first-come-first-serve, where the students who apply for the course early get the course.
 So the application is closed once the vacant seats are filled.

-- The institution can group electives which allows students to apply for a group instead of individual subjects.
-Institution can further divide this grouping to accommodate more unique requirements of institutions.
+- The institution can group electives which allow students to apply for a group instead of individual subjects.
+Institutions can further divide this grouping to accommodate more unique requirements of institutions.
 Institutions can decide if the students can only apply for a:

 - whole group, which offers a combined preset of electives, or